adithya-b-r/Web-Development-workshop/Day1/Day1.md

 ## **Introduction to Web Development**

+- What is Web Development?
-- Requirements vs. Reality in 2025
+- Stages in Web Development
 - How Websites Are Actually Designed
 - How Developers View a Website
 - Introduction to Tailwind CSS: Why Use It?